International Summer School of Photography

 After 12 years of existence, the International Summer School of Photography is shifting towards a thematic focus and greater interdisciplinary engagement.
-The first thematic edition, ISSP 2019, “PHOTOGRAPHY AND THE WORLD”, will be looking at photography as a possible tool for positive change, with reference to global issues the world is facing today.
+The first thematic edition, ISSP 2019, “PHOTOGRAPHY AND THE WORLD”, looked at photography as a possible tool for positive change, with reference to global issues the world is facing today.
 From climate change to the crisis of liberal democracy, the huge shifts we are currently undergoing combine to create a sense of urgency and desire for action.
 What is the role of photography in this?
-The focus of the programme will be on reflection and discussion, imagining, creating and trying out possibilities.
-The six workshops will explore the position of photography in relation to political activism, ecology/environment, community engagement, and the ritual / spirituality.
-The event will be a horizontal learning experience involving not only photographers and visual artists, but also experts from other fields – activists, writers, environmental scientists, visual anthropologists – who will contribute to the discussion with their diverse perspectives.
+The focus of the programme was be on reflection and discussion, imagining, creating and trying out possibilities.
+The six workshops explore the position of photography in relation to political activism, ecology/environment, community engagement, and the ritual.
+The event was designed as a horizontal learning experience involving not only photographers and visual artists, but also activists and experts from other fields, who contributed to the discussion with their diverse perspectives.

-Together, the participants will look beyond the sometimes insular bubble of the photography and art world, and try to answer questions like - What role can art/ photography play in relation to the events and processes happening in the world?
+Together, the participants looked beyond the sometimes insular bubble of the photography and art world, and tried to answer questions like - What role can art/ photography play in relation to the events and processes happening in the world?
 What are the ways art can contribute to the societies we live in?
 What is the role of the photographer – as a professional, an activist, a member of the community, a responsible human being?

-ISSP 2019 will conclude with a day-long open conference containing elements of a pop-up exhibition, a performance, a manifest, as well as a publication that will be produced on the campus.
+ISSP 2019 concluded with a day-long open conference containing elements of a pop-up exhibition, a performance, a manifest, as well as a publication that was produced on the campus.